-The financial audit must be completed by December 31st (CAFR10) and the federal compliance audit by March 31st (Single Audit11).
-The Commissioner of the Department of Finance & Management prepares the financial statements, which are audited by KPMG (under contract to the SAO), and

-KPMG also conducts the Single Audit.
+The financial audit must be completed by December 31st (CAFR) and the federal compliance audit by March 31st (Single Audit).
+The Commissioner of the Department of Finance & Management prepares the financial statements, which are audited by KPMG (under contract to the SAO), and KPMG also conducts the Single Audit.

-Measure 2a: Complete the CAFR and Single Audit by statutory deadlines help ensure that these audits are completed on time.
+Measure 2a: Complete the CAFR and Single Audit by statutory deadlines

-Purpose: Although the SAO no longer conducts the CAFR and Single Audits, we work with KPMG to
+Purpose: Although the SAO no longer conducts the CAFR and Single Audits, we work with KPMG to help ensure that these audits are completed on time.